-The Bachelor of Science degree in Health Science is enhanced by a broad liberal arts background in English, mathematics, biological and physical sciences, social sciences, and humanities, together with the specialized courses that comprise the depth of the Health Science major.
+The Bachelor of Science degree in Health Science is enhanced by a broad liberal arts and sciences background in English, mathematics, biological and physical sciences, social sciences, and humanities, together with the specialized courses that comprise the depth of the Health Science major.

-The Health Science curriculum is designed to prepare students as health promoters in educational or clinical settings in school, community, or public health environments.
+The Health Science curriculum is designed to prepare students to promote health in educational or clinical settings in school, community, or public health environments.
 The undergraduate degree provides training for entry-level positions in municipal, county, state and national health departments, voluntary health agencies and HMOs (health maintenance organizations) as well as the curricular background necessary for graduate work in public health, health administration, occupational therapy, medicine, or physician's assistant (PA) programs.
+The major requires a four-credit, 200-hour summer internship in which students gain important practical experience directly related to their career interests.